avgator/avstudio-docs/docs/avstudio-editor/3-user-interface/3-7-global-containers/3-7-global-containers.md

 **② Visible on Pages** – Lets you select individual pages (e.g., `main`, `getting-started`) where the container should be shown when **Visible by default** is off.

 **③ Hidden on Pages (Disabled)** – This field is inactive when **Visible by default** is off.
 It only becomes usable when the toggle is on.

+## Summary

+Global Containers provide a reliable way to reuse shared UI across your application.
+By configuring position, default visibility, and page-level exceptions, you can keep your interface consistent while tailoring where elements appear.